An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

 \subsection{Overall Performance}

-\autoref{comparativeTab} compares AttentionMixer and its competitors at four forecast horizons ($\RH=1,3,5,7$).
+The comparative analysis provided in \autoref{comparativeTab} explores the performance of AttentionMixer and other competing models at four distinct forecast horizons ($\RH=1,3,5,7$).
 The observations can be summarized as follows:

-Identification-based models demonstrate practical short-term forecasting capabilities.
-For example, ARIMA achieves an $\mathrm{R}^2$ of 0.77 and 0.79 on the Beijing and Baicheng benchmarks, respectively, confirming the presence of autocorrelation characteristics in the data.
-However, these models are limited to describing linear autocorrelation, making them vulnerable to non-linear autocorrelation in datasets.
-This limitation becomes evident in the long-term forecast performance, where ARIMA achieves an $\mathrm{R}^2$ of 0.73 for H=7 on the Beijing benchmark but only 0.12 on the Baicheng benchmark.
-This significant drop is attributed to the strong non-linear autocorrelation in the Baicheng benchmark.
+Identification-based models like ARIMA exhibit practical short-term forecasting capabilities, achieving an $\mathrm{R}^2$ of 0.77 and 0.79 on the Beijing and Baicheng datasets, respectively.
+It indicates the existence of autocorrelation in the data.
+However, these models are primarily designed to handle linear autocorrelation, leaving them ill-equipped to handle non-linear autocorrelation prevalent in many datasets.
+This limitation becomes evident in the long-term forecast performance, with ARIMA achieving an $\mathrm{R}^2$ of only 0.12 on the Baicheng dataset for H=7, primarily due to strong non-linear autocorrelation.

-Statistic-based models incorporate external factors such as meteorological and spectral measures, leading to competitive short-term forecast performance.
-Non-linear estimators (RF, GBDF, XGB) with higher capacity outperform linear estimators (LASSO, SVR).
-For example, RF exhibits a MAE of 0.033 and 0.0159, significantly outperforming LASSO and SVR.
-Additionally, XGB shows remarkable performance, surpassing conventional deep models like LSTM and GRU on both datasets.
-This can be attributed to XGB's ability to capture effective intersections between input variables in tabular datasets, enabling it to outperform some deep models when variate-wise intersections dominate the task.
-These findings highlight the importance of effectively modeling variate-wise intersections to improve the accuracy of ECP monitoring.
+Statistic-based models incorporate external factors such as meteorological conditions, achieving competitive short-term forecasting performance.
+Notably, non-linear estimators like RF, GBDT, and XGB, with their higher modeling capacity, outperform their linear models (LASSO, SVR).
+For instance, RF surpasses LASSO and SVR with a MAE of 0.033 and 0.0159.
+Moreover, XGB's superior performance, even over traditional deep models like LSTM and GRU on both datasets, underscores the importance of effectively capturing variate-wise intersections in improving ECP monitoring accuracy.

 Deep models achieve the best overall performance among all baselines.
 RNN-based deep models, such as LSTM and GRU, outperform all non-deep models except XGB.
-Self-attentive models further enhance monitoring performance significantly, indicating their potential for ECP monitoring, although more exploration is needed.
-Notably, Informer is inferior to Transformer in our context, possibly due to the overly aggressive and restrictive sampling-based sparsification strategy, which can reduce model performance.
-A similar phenomenon is observed in AttentionMixer, where overly large strength of SMPR can lead to a decrease in performance.
+Self-attentive models further enhance monitoring performance significantly, indicating their potential for ECP monitoring.
+Interestingly, the Informer model falls short in comparison to Transformer, possibly due to the overly aggressive sparsification strategy it employs, which potentially diminishes model performance.
+A similar trend is observed in AttentionMixer, where excessive SMPR strength can reduce performance.